 If winters of 2011 were so cold, the summers were recorded warmer than previous years.
 According to temperature gauge installed by Manali based snow and avalanche study establishment (SASE), the average maximum temperature in June and July is close to 28 degrees Celsius this year while it was around 26 degrees Celsius in June and July last year.
 Increase of 2 degrees Celsius in temperature in the surroundings of Rohtang pass may have triggered melting of snow fast here.

 Rohtang had experienced frequent snowfall in June and July of 2010 but no snowfall was recorded in June and July this year.
-Dr Kuniyal said though the pass received good amount of rainfall but atmosphere on the mountain was not able to create favourable conditions for snowfall.
+Dr Kuniyal said though the pass received good amount of rainfall but the atmosphere on the mountain was not able to create favorable conditions for snowfall.

 Roshan Lal, who does seasonable business at Rohtang pass every year said that Rohtang was covered with snow till July last year but whiteness has disappeared completely this year.
 “When we installed our tents here in May, the whole mountain was covered with heaps of snow.
 Certainly, Rohtang had received more snow than last year but it disappeared so quickly.
 Now it’s just earth and greenery all around here,” he added.